corcorana/restingIAF/appendix.md

 In other words, the second derivative is simply the rate of change of the first derivative of some function $g(x)$.
 Second derivatives are useful for evaluating whether the curvature of a function is concave up (i.e. convex) or concave down at any given value of $x$.
 The transition of a curve's direction between concave up and concave down is characterised by an inflection point, which registers a second derivative value of zero.
-Consequently, inflection points can be identified by applying the same zero-crossing procedure described for locating optima within the first derivative.
+Consequently, inflection points can be identified by applying the same zero-crossing procedure described for locating optima in the first derivative.

 # Quantifying peak quality
 Having defined both the height and width of the putative alpha peak by means of the first- and second-derivative test, relative peak quality is quantified as